 Mr Vince said in an interview he hopes FGR can add to the popularity of veganism and that the club receives a lot of praise from fans for providing delicious options.

-According to the research we comissioned least year, there are now well over 500,000 vegans in Britain – a 360% increase in the last decade.
+According to the research we commissioned least year, there are now well over 500,000 vegans in Britain – three and a half as many as ten years ago.

-Vegan food has subsequently seen a sharp rise, with a 1,500% increase in sales in just one year – and earlier this year, Asda became the first supermarket to carry the Vegan Trademark on its products.
+Vegan food has seen a sharp rise in the recent years – and earlier this year, Asda became the first supermarket to carry the Vegan Trademark on its products.

 George Gill, chief executive at The Vegan Society, said: “We are very pleased to register Forest Green Rovers’ fantastic vegan dishes with our Vegan Trademark, which will show many football fans how delicious plant-based food is.